bitwarden/splunk/README.md

 ## Contributing

-This app requires Python 3.8 installed.
-Install [Poetry][poetry] if not already installed.

-Activate shell: `poetry shell`

-Install dependencies: `poetry install --with dev`

-### Local development
+### Set up Splunk Enterprise

-- Install docker.
+1. Install Docker
-- Run splunk enterprise
+2. If you're using an Apple Silicon Mac, open *Docker* -> *Settings* -> *Features in development* -> enable "Use Rosetta for x86/amd64 emulation on Apple Silicon"
+3. Run Splunk Enterprise
-  `docker run --rm --name splunk -d -p 8001:8000 -p 8089:8089 -e SPLUNK_START_ARGS='--accept-license' -e SPLUNK_PASSWORD='password' splunk/splunk:latest`
+  `docker run --rm --platform linux/amd64 --name splunk -d -p 8001:8000 -p 8089:8089 -e SPLUNK_START_ARGS='--accept-license' -e SPLUNK_PASSWORD='password' splunk/splunk:latest` (replace 'password' with your desired admin password)

+### Configure your environment

+1. Clone the Github repository: `git clone https://github.com/bitwarden/splunk.git`
+2. Install Python 3.8
+3. Install [Poetry][poetry]
+4. Navigate to your local repository
+5. Activate the poetry shell: `poetry shell`
+6. Tell poetry to use Python 3.8: `poetry env use python3.8`
+7. Install dependencies: `poetry install --with dev`

+### Deploy the app

+1. Package the app: `./package.sh`
-- Package and Deploy to splunk:
+2. Deploy the app to Splunk: `./deploy.sh`
-  - `./package.sh`
-  - `./deploy.sh`
-- Access logs:
+3. (optional) Check the logs for errors or for debugging purposes later:
   - `docker exec -u splunk -it splunk bash`
   - `tail -f /opt/splunk/var/log/splunk/bitwarden_event_logs_beta.log`

+### Configure the app

-- Access Splunk url in the browser: http://localhost:8001
+1. Access Splunk url in the browser: http://localhost:8001
-  - Enter credentials, login: `admin`, password: `password`
+2. Enter credentials, login: `admin`, password: `password` (or the password you set above)
-  - Click on the _Apps_ -> _Bitwarden Event Logs_
+3. Click on the *Apps* -> *Bitwarden Event Logs*
-  - Complete the Setup
+4. Complete the setup.
+Refer to the [Bitwarden Help Center][Bitwarden Splunk SIEM] for more information about configuration

-### Preparing for release
+## Preparing for release

 Modify the version in the [pyproject.toml](pyproject.toml)